Changissnz/selfinterest/README.md

 responsible onto sentient intelligence, sentient intelligence is a social value.
 Intellectual purity is a myth.
-At best, there is creativity original by the lack of immediate reference, first buried before being cherished by those that no longer have the inconvenience of thinking those thoughts into material form for society, the collective, or whatever.
+At best, there is creativity original by the lack of immediate reference, first buried before being cherished by those that no longer have the inconvenience of having to think those thoughts into material form for society, the collective, or whatever.
+There is already one copy.
 Then there are institutions for regulatory bureaucracy and big business.
 What is really the "self" in civilization, with the potential to not have to hunt or farm for a living?